christophe77/ssXss/README.md

     yarn install

 Edit _/src/index.js_ file with the url you want to scan.<br />
+You can also edit the default options.
+I suggest you not to change the timeout values, they are a good compromise between speed and accuracy.<br />
 Save and run :<br />

     yarn start